joshua-ong/AmbulanceDeployment/README.md

 ![S_Map](https://github.com/michaelhilborn/AmbulanceDeployment/blob/master/results/stochastic50_map.png "Stochastic Mapping")

 In 2019-2020, Austin EMS (Emergency Medical Service) served a total of 246,809 calls with an average of 338 calls per day with only 37 ambulances.
-In this repo we apply two-stage stochastic and robust linear programs to optimize ambulance stationing and routing.
-We further include data formatting, linear program solvers, simulation enginer, visulization, and GUI in a comprehensive package for use by the City of Austin and others!
+In this repo, we apply two-stage stochastic and robust linear programs to optimize ambulance stationing and routing.
+We further include data formatting, linear program solvers, simulation engine, visualization, and GUI in a comprehensive package for use by the City of Austin and others!

 ## Table of Contents